XpiritBV/BuildingModernWebApplicationsWorkshop/Readme.md

 # Workshop Building modern web applications using .NET Core and Angular
-## Architecting and implementing .NET Core solutions in a Docker ecosystem

 Welcome to the workshop "Building modern web applications using .NET Core and Angular".

 In this workshop you will create a .NET Core application with a Single Page Application frontend and learn how to create and design a solution for modern web applications running in a Docker ecosystem.